nickjourjine/wild-mus-vocal-ecology/README.md

 to launch Jupyter (a browser window should open - if it doesn't, you can copy/paste the link that appears in the terminal window following these commands), navigate to the notebooks directory, and select the notebook you would like to use.

 If you have trouble completing any of this steps, please let me know by raising an issue!
-Just click issue on the options bar a top of the screen, then the big green `New Issue` button.
+Just click the `Issues` button at the top of the page, then the big green `New Issue` button.